Menu

 Function Flow

-Functions define reusable code blocks:
+Functions are callable and reusable code blocks:

 Example